Chart Color Schemes

 The level of residential development activity in Panton Hill - St Andrews is very low in comparison to the average area assessed nationally by AreaSearch

-Panton Hill - St Andrews has recorded approximately 8 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, a total of 41 homes were approved, with an additional 4 approved so far in FY26.
-The area has experienced population decline while housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Panton Hill - St Andrews has granted around 8 residential properties approval annually.
+Over the past 5 financial years, from FY-21 to FY-25, a total of 41 homes were approved, with an additional 4 approved in FY-26 so far.
+Despite population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-New properties are constructed at an average expected construction cost value of $525,000, indicating a focus on the premium segment with upmarket properties.
-In FY26, there have been $1.1 million in commercial approvals, suggesting minimal commercial development activity.
-Compared to Greater Melbourne, Panton Hill - St Andrews shows approximately 65% of the construction activity per person and ranks among the 24th percentile nationally for areas assessed, offering more limited choices for buyers and supporting demand for existing homes.
+New properties are constructed at an average value of $525,000, indicating a focus on the premium segment.
+In FY-26, there have been $1.1 million in commercial approvals, suggesting minimal commercial development activity.
+Compared to Greater Melbourne, Panton Hill - St Andrews shows approximately 65% of the construction activity per person and ranks among the 23rd percentile nationally, offering limited buyer choices and supporting demand for existing homes.
 Recent building activity consists entirely of detached houses, preserving the area's low density nature and attracting space-seeking buyers.

-The estimated population per dwelling approval is 688 people.
+The estimated population-to-dwelling approval ratio is 688 people per dwelling.
 By 2041, Panton Hill - St Andrews is expected to grow by 1,046 residents.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development